ryandday/relx/examples/README.md

 6. Clean up by dropping the tables
 7. Disconnect from the database

-Each query will display its results to the console, showing the power of SQLlib's type-safe query building and results processing.
+Each query will display its results to the console, showing the power of relx's type-safe query building and results processing.